-Effective on the first day of the first pay period in payroll year 2022, wage rates in the above categories will be increased by 100% of the June 2020 through June 2021 Seattle/Tacoma/Bremerton CPI-U plus 0.5%.
-This increase will not be less than zero percent (0%) nor greater than six percent (6%).
+Effective on the first day of the first pay period in payroll year 2026, wage rates in the above categories will be increased by four percent (4%).

-Effective on the first day of the first pay period in payroll year 2023, wage rates in the above categories will be increased by 100% of the October through October Seattle/Tacoma/Bremerton CPI-U. This increase will not be less than zero percent (0%) nor greater than six percent (6%).
+Effective on the first day of the first pay period in payroll year 2027, wage rates in the above categories will be increased by four percent (4%).